 5. Essential Oils

-Many essential oils have antibiotic and antibacterial properties, and will also help you sleep so you get the rest you need while traveling.
+Another great healthy travel tip is to invest in some essential oils.
+Many essential oils have antibiotic and antibacterial properties.
+Some will also help you sleep so you get the rest you need and keep your body healthy while traveling.
 To boost immunity while you’re gone, bring a small bottle of lemon, Thieves, peppermint, lavender, frankincense, sage, or cinnamon leaf oil to sniff.
 Tea tree is an effective antiseptic and anti fungal oil that can be applied topically.
 Bring a small bottle if you’re prone to travel breakouts, because it works like a charm on zits, too!

 6. Natural Hand Sanitizer